AOYT2/BAM_Assignments/README.md

 # BAM_Assignments
-This repository consists of assignments completed during my Master's in Business Analytics and Management
+This repository consists of assignments completed during my Master's in Business Analytics and Management and Minor in Artificial Intelligence.